radify/angular-scaffold/README.md

 node server.js
 ```

-You can then browse to http://localhost:4730/ and add/remove Studio object from a list. angular-scaffold takes care of talking to the API for you.
+You can then browse to http://localhost:4730/ and add/remove Post objects from a list. angular-scaffold takes care of talking to the API for you.

 Pagination
 --